Forces and Resources Policy Center

 Health Services and Systems

-As the DoD strives to achieve cost savings and greater efficiency, what measures will be required to ensure there are no changes to beneficiaries' access to high-quality, safe, and effective care?
-What effects would benefit changes have on costs borne by the DoD and beneficiaries and on the retention of military personnel?
-How can the DoD ensure the quality, effectiveness, and efficiency of care in its in-house Military Health System (MHS)?
-As forces are reshaped and end strength is drawn down, will the medical system have the right structure and resources to support future military operations, and to meet the health care needs of beneficiaries?
+As DoD strives to achieve cost savings and greater efficiency, what measures will be required to ensure that there are no changes to beneficiaries’ access to high-quality, safe, effective care?
+What effects would benefit changes have on costs to DoD and to beneficiaries and on the retention of military personnel?
+How can DoD ensure the quality, effectiveness, and efficiency of care in its in-house MHS and in its purchased care sectors?
+Are adjustments needed to programs of health care available to reserve component members to enhance their medical readiness?
+As DoD reshapes the force and draws down troops, will the medical system have the right structure and resources to support future military operations and also meet the health care needs of beneficiaries?
 What are the implications for the MHS workforce?
-For example, what should the size and composition of the MHS be to meet the demands on it across the Quadruple Aim?
-Are the programs the DoD has implemented to support psychological health and traumatic brain injury providing high quality treatment and improving outcomes for service members, veterans, and their families, including those who are geographically distant from mental health services?
-More specifically, are these efforts effective and do they have the desired impact?
+For example, what should the size and composition of the MHS be to meet the demands on it across the quadruple aim (readiness, population health, experience of care, and per-capita cost)?
+Are the programs DoD has implemented to support psychological health and traumatic brain injury providing high-quality treatment and improving outcomes for service members, veterans, and their families, including those who are geographically distant from mental health services?
+More specifically, are these efforts effective, and do they have the desired impact?
 Are efforts to reduce stigma associated with seeking mental health services working?
+Does the disability evaluation system for psychological health conditions affect diagnostic practices or treatment response?
+What clinical interventions are effective enough to be included in revised clinical practice guidelines?

 Inquiries about the Forces and Resources Policy Center or its activities can be directed to: